Sambitswain15/Cypress_HRM/README.md

-📋 Cypress Automation Framework for Registration Page
+Cypress Automation Framework for Registration Page

-Welcome to the Cypress Automation Framework for the registration page.
-This repository demonstrates end-to-end (E2E) testing using Cypress with the Page Object Model (POM) design pattern for modular, scalable, and maintainable automation.
+Welcome to the Cypress Automation Framework designed for the Registration Page.
+This repository demonstrates end-to-end (E2E) testing using Cypress along with the Page Object Model (POM) design pattern.
+The framework ensures that the automation is modular, scalable, and maintainable.
 🚀 Features

-    ✅ End-to-End Automation for the Registration Page
+    End-to-End Automation for the Registration Page

-    ✅ Page Object Model (POM) for clean, reusable code
+    Page Object Model (POM): Clean, reusable code for better organization and maintainability

-    ✅ GitHub Actions for CI/CD and automated test execution
+    GitHub Actions for Continuous Integration/Continuous Deployment (CI/CD) and automated test execution

-    ✅ Dynamic data handling with Fixtures
+    Dynamic Data Handling using Fixtures for flexibility

-    ✅ Custom commands for enhanced Cypress functionality
+    Custom Commands to extend Cypress functionality

 ⚙️ Prerequisites

+To get started, ensure you have the following installed:

     Node.js (v14 or higher)